trondr/DriverTool/README.md

 This procedures downloads _all_ driver updates for a specified computer model and can be run without having access to the computer model in question.

 Note!
-Some of the drivers for a model might allready be installed or not even required due to differences in actual hardware components installed.
+Some of the driver updates for a model might allready be installed or not even required due to differences in actual hardware components installed.
 The resulting driver updates package can therefore be manually trimmed for unrequired drivers.
-If the resulting driver package from this procedure is not trimmed for unrequired drivers, this might still work sucessfully but assumes that all driver updates quits gracefully if not applicable.
+If the resulting driver package from this procedure is not trimmed for unrequired drivers, the package might still work sucessfully but assumes that all driver updates quits gracefully if not applicable.
 Testing is allways neccessary!

 Note!
+Be sure to exclude BIOS and other Firmware from a driver update package as such updates requires special care and should be packaged separatly.

-An automated procedure for creating a allready trimmed package is availble when signed into the actual computer model in question.
+Note!
+An automated procedure for creating an allready trimmed package is availble when signed into the actual computer model in question.
 The required drivers can then be calculated based on locally installed updates after filling the machine up using the vendor update utility.
 See DriverTool procedure further up.

+Steps:

 1. Download, extract and package driver packs.
 Example: